LaciaMemeFrame/FeedbackBot-Telegram/README.md

  Ready Template ChatBot Telegram
 ## Made by
 - The answer to the given phrases
+- Sending random photos of cats in jpg format
+- Statistics
+- Added ReplyKeyboardMarkup
+- Added InlineQueryResultPhoto
+- Sending random photos of dogs in jpg format
+- Sending messages to users by id
+- Restricted access rights to some commands by ADMIN_CHAT_ID
 ## What is planned
 - Fledged chatbot with all the functions of bans, warns, etc